substitute03/ShoppingApp/README.md

 # ShoppingApp
 ShoppingApp is a simple console application developed in .NET Core 3.1 that allows you to add items to shopping basket, have special offers applied, and to generate a bill.
+To run the app, simply open the solution and run it.
+There are no additional dependencies.

 ## Commands